Lower Key Stage 2 – Years 3 and 4

-Each morning, the children are allowed to enter the building from 8.45am and our teaching day begins at 8.55am.
-At the end of the day, each class is dismissed from their line at 3.30pm.
+Each morning, the children are allowed to enter the building from 8.40am where children will be welcomed with the sound of music and 'early morning work' will commence.
+Our teaching day begins at 9am.
+At the end of the day, each class is dismissed from their line at 3.20pm.
 At Towers we ensure that every minute counts and every hour matters.

 Our Junior curriculum is broad and balanced whilst meeting the statutory requirements of the National Curriculum.
 We aim to develop the children’s differing interests and strengths by providing interesting and challenging lessons.
 In addition, we organise trips and visitors to enrich and extend the pupils’ knowledge and understanding out of the classroom setting.
 For more details about the topics we teach, please see our Curriculum Maps which provide a long term overview of each curriculum area.

 All lessons are differentiated to ensure that identified groups of children are challenged appropriately.

 English is taught through a daily literacy hour as well as a daily guided reading session.
 We also link key English skills to other subjects.
 Maths is taught through a daily mathematics lesson that includes a focused session of mental arithmetic and, as with English, maths skills are used in other subjects.

 During lessons, we pay close attention to the levels of progress made in reading, writing and mathematics.
 All lessons are differentiated to ensure that identified groups of children are challenged appropriately.
 In maths, this is achieved by setting children according to their mathematical ability.

 To ensure that all children reach the expected level of progress, there are intervention programmes in place which are implemented by teachers and teaching assistants.
 These take the form of short sessions in small groups outside of lessons where areas for improvement receive special attention.